This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 to one or more active replicas, which serve live traffic, thereby allowing you to horizontally scale your database

 traffic, whereas all write traffic must instead go to the primary database.
-This doesn’t help you handle more write
+This helps you offload all read traffic

 Partitioning

-different subsets of the data to different servers, where each of those servers can handle both reads and writes.
+different subsets of the data to different servers that each can handle both reads and writes.
 The

 Partitioning effectively turns a single-node database into a distributed system, which helps with availability and